Denver Cell Phone Battery Explosion Attorney

-Cell phone battery explosions have received increased media attention lately because of Samsung's Galaxy Note 7s which have been involved in multiple battery explosions and fires.
+Cell phone battery explosions have received increased media attention lately because of Samsung’s Galaxy Note 7s which have been involved in multiple battery explosions and fires.
 The history of cell phone battery explosions, however, goes back to the implementation of lithium ion batteries in general, which have been used in a variety of technology for decades.
+If you or a loved one has undergone the traumatic experience of a cell phone battery explosion, you deserve the assistance of an experienced Denver personal injury attorney.
+At the Law Firm of Jeremy Rosenthal, we understand how to protect your interests and fight for an award that fairly compensates your injuries.
+Call us today at (303) 835-2223 or contact us online.

 Lithium ion batteries were first developed in the 1970s but did not come into widespread popular use until the ‘90s.
 They are notoriously unstable and finicky due to the utilization of lithium, which is extremely volatile and wants to react with anything around it.
 In fact, lithium ion batteries have caused fires, accidents, and explosions in a variety of wireless devices, leading to widespread recalls of products as varied as vaporizers, hover-boards, cameras, and notebooks.
 Additionally, lithium ion batteries have been linked to the fatal crash of a commercial jet airplane and a cargo fire on another craft, leading to a ban on the shipment of lithium ion batteries as cargo on passenger planes.